Car-Role/Distraction-Reducer/README.md

 # Distraction Reducer Plugin

 ## Overview
-The Distraction Reducer plugin for RuneLite helps players focus on their skilling activities by reducing visual distractions.
+The Distraction Reducer plugin helps players focus on other things outside of OSRS by reducing visual distractions.
 When enabled, it overlays a customizable black screen while you're engaged in specific skilling actions, allowing you to concentrate on your task without being distracted by the game's visuals.
+When a click is needed the screen will return to normal.

 https://github.com/user-attachments/assets/7b8ebbb9-dd03-405f-9714-868aa3af914c